Meningitis is an infection and inflammation of the fluid and membranes surrounding the brain and spinal cord. These membranes are called meninges.

 Preparing for an appointment

-Meningitis can be life-threatening, depending on the cause.
-If you've been exposed to bacterial meningitis and you develop symptoms, go to an emergency room and let medical staff know you may have meningitis.
+Meningitis can lead to death, depending on the cause.
+If you've been exposed to bacterial meningitis and you develop symptoms, go to an emergency room and tell the health care providers that you may have meningitis.

 What you can do

 - Be aware of any pre- or post-appointment restrictions.
 Ask if there's anything you need to do in advance, such as restrict your diet.
-Also ask if you may need to stay at your doctor's office for observation following your tests.
+Also ask if you may need to stay at your health care provider's office for observation following your tests.

 - Write down key personal information, including any recent moves, vacations or interactions with animals.
-If you're a college student, your doctor likely will ask questions about any similar signs or symptoms in your roommates and dorm mates.
-Your doctor will also want to know your vaccination history.
+If you're a college student, your provider likely will ask questions about any similar signs or symptoms in your roommates and dorm mates.
+Your provider also will want to know your vaccination history.

 - Take a family member or friend along.
 Meningitis can be a medical emergency.
-Take someone who can help remember all the information your doctor provides and who can stay with you if needed.
+Take someone who can help remember all the information you may receive and who can stay with you if needed.

-For meningitis, some basic questions to ask your doctor include:
+For meningitis, some basic questions to ask your health care provider include:

 - What kinds of tests do I need?